 About 2000 Waoranis are living in a 165,000 hectare reserve, insufficient to sustain their traditional way of life, as the wild animals on which they depend for food are becoming a rarity.
 And even this reserve has been divided up among oil companies.
 But to the East of the road, which army engineers are pushing through from South to North, live the Tagairis, a Waorani tribe that has avoided contact with western "civilization".
 They intend to carry on doing so.
 Two missionaries, attempting to mediate between the Tagairis and the oil companies were killed last year.
 New seismic workings have been attacked, and workers have been evacuated following sightings of Tagairis.
-Leonardo Viteri, vice president of the Confederation of

-"You can't have development without someone getting hurt.".
+"You can't have development without someone getting hurt."
 David Hopper, Senior Vice-President for Policy & Planning, World Bank, June 1987

-Xikrin indian girl, whose ancestral lands will be taken by the World Bank funded Carajas project in Amazonia.
+Xikrin indian giri, whose ancestral lands will be taken by the World Bank funded Carajas project in Amazonia.